Contractions and deformations

-Condition \eqref{FLlemma 1} implies that $F$ preserves injective objects, and \eqref{FLlemma 2} implies that $F$ preserves the injective resolutions of the $a_i$, hence $0\to Fa_i\to FI^i_\bullet$ are injective resolutions.
-Hence the cohomologies of the left hand side of \eqref{the obvious q} compute $\Ext^n_{\cA}(a_i,a_j)$, and the right hand side computes $\Ext^n_{\cB}(Fa_i,Fa_j)$.
-These are obviously the same, via $F$, since by \eqref{FLlemma 3}
+To see that the left-hand arrow is a quasi-isomorphism, note that condition \eqref{FLlemma 1} implies that $F$ preserves injective objects, and \eqref{FLlemma 2} implies that $F$ preserves the injective resolutions of the $a_i$, hence $0\to Fa_i\to FI^i_\bullet$ are injective resolutions: the claim then follows because $L$ is exact.
+The top arrow is a quasi-isomorphism by condition \eqref{FLlemma 3}, and so we deduce that the bottom arrow is a quasi-isomorphism.
+It follows that \eqref{the obvious q 2} is a quasi-isomorphism because~$I^i_\bullet$ is $h$-injective, giving the lemma. \end{proof}